 ~Wallace Bruce Fleming, The History of Tyre, 1915

 12 They will plunder your wealth and loot your merchandise; they will break down your walls and demolish your fine houses and throw your stones, timber and rubble into the sea.
 13 I will put an end to your noisy songs, and the music of your harps will be heard no more.
 14 I will make you a bare rock, and you will become a place to spread fishnets.

-Because this assumption leads to a failed prophecy, believers prefer to look at the word “they” in verse 12 and assume “they” must be the “many nations” mentioned back in verse 3, not Nebuchadnezzar.
+Because this leads to a failed prophecy, believers look at the word “they” in verse 12 and assume “they” refers to the “many nations” mentioned back in verse 3, and not Nebuchadnezzar.

-But in reading the pronoun “they,” one must assume it refers to the most recently defined antonym, which is Nebuchadnezzar’s army.
-It was Nebuchadnezzar’s army that God sends to make war with Tyre, and there is a very natural progression to the events being described: Nebuchadnezzar’s army comes, they break down walls, they ravage and siege, and they plunder.
-They take out their revenge on the people who rejoiced at the fall of Jerusalem.
+In reading the pronoun “they,” one must first assume it refers to the most recently defined antonym, which is Nebuchadnezzar’s army.
+It was Nebuchadnezzar’s army that God was sending to make war with Tyre, and there is a very natural progression of events: Nebuchadnezzar’s army comes, they break down walls, they ravage and siege, and they plunder.
+End of story.

 Interestingly, in verse 7, God refers to Nebuchadnezzar as “king of kings.”
 It may be that God (or Ezekiel) considered him the king of these “many nations” that would come against Tyre.

 The other point of debate is which Tyre was supposed to be thrown into the sea.